andreasjordan/PowerShell-for-DBAs/SQLServer/README.md

 ## Install the server

+You can use any existing server in your environment.
+If you want to setup a server just for tests, you find some recommendations in this section.

+### Windows

 I use the free express edition of SQL Server 2019 for my labs.
 See my install script [Server.ps1](Server.ps1) in this folder for details on how to run an unattended installation from a remote computer.
 The PowerShell module dbatools also has a command to run the installation.

-But you can use any existing server in your environment.
+### Docker

+I use the image [mcr.microsoft.com/mssql/server:2019-latest](https://hub.docker.com/_/microsoft-mssql-server) for my labs.
+See my install script [SetupServerWithDocker.ps1](../PowerShell/SetupServerWithDocker.ps1) in the PowerShell folder for details.

 ## Install the client